defaultbuddy/FinancialDataAnalyzer/README.md

 10. Encapsulation: Useful for hiding data and access control (unique to class)
 11. Write function for basic data analysis (after separating and storing the data in a struct): calculateNetProfit() takes only the values from the "amount" category in a transaction and sums them up to give net profit.
 Also wrote one without guidance for practice to find the highest expense out of all transactions).
+12. std:sort from <algorithm> to sort data.
+Uses a lambda function to compare values.

+A lambda function (expression) is an anonymous function that is typically used when a function is short and only used once, when passing functions to higher-order functions, or when trying to keep the code readable.